GrowInCommunity/Growincomm-website-competetion/README.md

 ## Registration

 *   Registration opens on 18 February and closes on 23 February.
-*   To register, please visit [Link to Registration Form/Page].
+*   To register, please visit [Link to Registration Form/Page](https://forms.gle/BVKjsNhp8gFoR4657)
-*   [Optional: Include specific registration instructions, e.g., team name requirements, submission of a project proposal, etc.]

 ## Competition Timeline